 Warming Up to Digital Banks

-And to boot, Radius is headquartered in Boston, which was O’Toole’s old stomping grounds when she was a student at MIT and Harvard.
+And to boot, LendingClub is headquartered in Boston, which was O’Toole’s old stomping grounds when she was a student at MIT and Harvard.

 After doing her homework, O’Toole started warming up to the idea.
 “It made me feel more and more confident,” she says.
 “I figured it’s stupid for me not to try it.
 With online banking, it’s a lot of data on the Internet.
 But when you think about it, it’s all out there as it is.”